 Campers participate in all courses presented, however ample opportunity is provided for relaxation and recreation through many traditional summer camp activities such as swimming, fishing, boating, softball and volleyball.
 In addition, opportunities exist for extra time on the shotgun, rifle and archery ranges.

-Optional programs change from session to session but in the past have included Whitewater Rafting, Hiking, Scholastic Pistol, Bowhunter Education, GPS, Survival, Home Firearms Safety, Intro to Scuba and Field to Table.
+Optional programs change from session to session but in the past have included Hiking, Scholastic Pistol, Bowhunter Education, GPS, Survival, Home Firearms Safety, CPR/First Aid, Trout Fishing, Learning about Hunting Blinds and Field to Table.

 The Massachusetts Junior Conservation Camp is a two week experience allowing youth to develop skills and confidence that will last a lifetime.
 The curriculum brings campers in contact with experts on many aspects of natural resource management and outdoor recreation.
 You can see a sample of our daily schedule here.